 Jardín, Colombia is a small colonial town in central Colombia in the department of Antioquia.
 It is about 80 miles south of Medellín, though the bus ride from the larger city takes 3 to 4 hours.

-Jardín is known for the traditional, preserved town center, and for being in the coffee-growing region of Colombia.
+Jardín is known for its traditional, preserved town center, and for being in the coffee-growing region of Colombia.
 You’ll find a peaceful village with traditional homes painted in bright colors.
 The surrounding mountains are full of coffee plantations, banana trees, and fruit orchards.
 The setting of Jardin is just spectacular- you’re surrounded by beautiful mountains and clean, fresh air.

 There are lots of things to do in Jardín with kids!
 All of these are great ways to get out into nature and enjoy the lush setting of the town.

 This is a great time to learn all about Colombian coffee!
 One of the best things to do in Jardin is visit a coffee farm.
 You’ll also get a chance to ask all your questions about what it’s like to farm in this region.